Estate Planning

 Trusts

 Trusts are not just for the very wealthy.
-If you have over $100,000 in assets, significant interests in property or business, or just want to maximize your tax-free exemptions, setting up a trust may be appropriate.
-A trust also allows you to support a disabled relative without causing him or her to be disqualified from Medicaid, and for you to place stipulations on the inheritance of your assets, for example withholding large sums from children until they reach a certain age or graduate from college, or providing monies for educational use only before a certain age.
-Finally, trusts also offer better protection for your assets against lawsuits and creditors.
+If you want to control how and when your beneficiaries receive your assets, or have significant interests in property or business, setting up a trust may be appropriate.
+A trust also may allow you to support a disabled relative without causing him or her to be disqualified from Medicaid, and for you to place stipulations on the inheritance of your assets.
+For example, withholding large sums from children until they reach a certain age or graduate from college, or providing monies for educational use only before a certain age.
 For more information on trusts, please see our Wills and Trusts page.

 The Estate Planning Process